Newsboys' strike of 1899

 The newsboys' strike of 1899 was a U.S. youth-led campaign to facilitate change in the way that Joseph Pulitzer and William Randolph Hearst's newspapers compensated their force of newsboys or newspaper hawkers.
 The strikers demonstrated across New York City for several days, effectively stopping circulation of the two papers, along with the news distribution for many New England cities.
 The strike lasted two weeks, causing Pulitzer's New York World to decrease its circulation from 360,000 papers sold per day to 125,000.
-Although the price of papers was not lowered, the strike was successful in forcing the World and Journal to offer full buybacks to their sellers, thus increasing the amount of money that newsies received for their work.
-This event inspired the 1992 movie musical, Newsies, which was adapted for Broadway in 2012.
+Although the price of papers was not lowered, the strike was successful in forcing the World and Journal to offer full buybacks to their sellers, thus increasing the amount of money that newsboys received for their work.
+This event inspired the 1992 movie musical, Newsies, which was adapted for the stage, opening on Broadway on March 29, 2012.

 Background

 At the turn of the century, newsboys were essential to newspaper distribution.
 While morning editions of the paper were often delivered directly to subscribers, the afternoon editions relied almost exclusively on newsboys to sell.
 Most of the newsboys came from poor immigrant families and sold papers in the afternoons and evenings, after their school activities.
 They bought papers at 50¢ per hundred, and sold them at 1 cent each, for a profit of half a cent per paper.

 There were newsboy strikes several years before the events of 1899, including those in 1886, 1887, and 1889.
 The last notable strike that the newsboys held against the World and the Journal was in August 1889.

 In 1898, with the Spanish–American War increasing newspaper sales, several publishers raised the cost of a newsboy's bundle of 100 newspapers from 50¢ to 60¢, a price increase that at the time was offset by the increased sales.
 After the war, many papers reduced the cost back to previous levels, with the notable exceptions of The Evening World and the New York Evening Journal.